Robert-312/PyTorch-CNN-Framework/Capstone Project 2/Readme.md

 # Overview

-This is a CNN project for a dataset consisting of labeled chest x-ray images.
+This is a CNN project for the **CheXpert** dataset consisting of labeled chest x-ray images.
 There are over 200k x-rays in the dataset, each labeled with 14 findings.
-The dataset in its raw form is both multi-label and multi-class in that each x-ray can have more than one label, and each of these labels can be one of 4 values (non mentuned, negative, uncertain and positive).
+The dataset in its raw form is both multi-label and multi-class in that each x-ray can have more than one label, and each of these labels can be one of 4 values (not mentuned, negative, uncertain and positive).

 This project will reduce this dataset to about 137k images with 12 binary labels making this project just a multi-label CNN problem.